thisisarchimedes/MultiHopper/README.md

 _Gas overestimation_

-You want to have aa lot of gas in the deployer account.
+You want to have a lot of gas in the deployer account.
 Gas estimation is usually overestimating and cancel the transaction.

 _Issue with nonce_